SEB-9-BH/u4-sql-joins-lab/README.md

 ## About

-In this lab, students will practice applying SQL joins to combine data from multiple tables.
-Working with a movies database, they will join tables containing directors, movies, and users who “favorite” those movies.
+In this lab, you will practice applying SQL joins to combine data from multiple tables.
+Working with a movies database, you will join tables containing directors, movies, and users who “favorite” those movies.
 For each exercise, you will write a query to retrieve results from joined data.

 By the end of this lab, you should have a deeper understanding of one-to-many and many-to-many relationships, and how to pull meaningful data from a relational database using SQL joins.